placeDE/pixel/scripts/README.md

-# Place DE pixel data
+# Place Vtubers pixel data

 This repository tracks the current goals of the r/place Vtubers community.